 With the population aging and so many seniors making up a part of this, it is important to pay attention to their lifestyle.
 This is a category that I myself fit into.
 At first, I found it challenging to adjust to the senior years.
 I realized that this was not just a problem I was facing, but one that many others did as well.
 What I noticed was that those seniors who did not adjust well ended up with more health issues.

 During my working years, I often dreamed of what I would do once I retired and had become a senior.
-Now that I had the opportunity to turn these into a reality, I wasn’t sure where to begin.
+I might have also stumbled upon the thought of taking help of Home Senior Care in Ft.
+Lauderdale or elsewhere if need be.
+But now that I had the opportunity to turn these into a reality, I wasn’t sure where to begin.
 I knew I needed a plan.
 This had to include what activities I wanted to participate in, how much time I was going to devote to them, as well as the cost.

 My first step was to really think about the activities that I wanted to be involved in.
 Getting up in years meant it would not be wise for me to attempt some of the activities I enjoyed in my younger years.
 But, what was exciting was the thought of trying something new.
 I wanted to be diversified in what I chose.
 Meaning I wanted some activities that I was not only interested in but ones that would help me to stay in good physical and mental shape.
 These are the ones I chose and why.